andrinr/typeshaders/README.md

 ##### 3.3 Feedback loops

-If we need a feedback loop, again we need to set autoFeedback to true.
+If we need a feedback loop, we need to set autoFeedback parameter of the specific Renderer to true.
 Also inside the fragment shader the very first sampler2D variable needs to be called *feedback*.